 Making it so that all of a sudden you have some spike in graph that’s actually just improper setup rather than actually something significant for you to look at.

 And so just to talk about that, what are a couple of automations that you tend to set up for an RIA?

 Gosh, there’s so much that we do, but one of the things that comes to mind that is a kind of a game changer from a time saving standpoint and this isn’t really, well, actually automation is a very broad term, so it very much falls into that category is being able to auto-generate documents.

-There’s a specific information that the advisors want to have prepared before they have that meeting.
-There can be a lot of different things going on in Salesforce and they might want to just be able to print out a sheet of paper that has all the key information that they would need to be prepared for that meeting.
+And there’s a specific information that the advisors want to have prepared before they have that meeting.
+And there can be a lot of different things going on in Salesforce and they might want to just be able to print out a sheet of paper that has all the key information that they would need to be prepared for that meeting.